dub-flow/path-normalization-bypasses/README.md

 * Working bypasses on `nginx@1.20.2`
     - `GET /admin;` also works here
     - Moreover, `GET /admin\x09` (fancy hex character again!) works

+### Golang (Gin) - No Known Ways :|

+* I couldn't find any research about this online
+* Also, I wasn't able to find any ways to bypass this myself